A Certain Scientific Railgun season 1

-The first season of the Japanese animated television series A Certain Scientific Railgun, which is based on the manga of the same name, follows the third Level 5 esper in Academy City named Mikoto Misaka.
-Produced by J.C.Staff, the series was directed by Tatsuyuki Nagai from a series composition written by Seishi Minakami.
+The first season of the Japanese animated television series A Certain Scientific Railgun, based on the manga series of the same name written by Kazuma Kamachi and illustrated by Motoi Fuyukawa, follows the third Level 5 esper in Academy City named Mikoto Misaka.
+Produced by J.C.Staff, the season was directed by Tatsuyuki Nagai with series composition supervised by Seishi Minakami.

 Rina Satō stars as Misaka, the character she previously voiced from A Certain Magical Index (2008), alongside Satomi Arai, Aki Toyosaki, and Kanae Itō, with Atsushi Abe reprising his role as Toma Kamijo.
-In March 2009, an anime adaptation of Motoi Fuyukawa's manga series was announced, with Nagai and Minakami joining the staff in June.
+In March 2009, an anime adaptation of the manga was announced, with Nagai and Minakami joining the staff in June.

-A Certain Scientific Railgun aired in Japan on October 2, 2009, consisting of twenty-four episodes, and concluded on March 19, 2010.
-A second season was announced in October 2012.